Make a custom flower bouquet online to pick up in person.

 Design system

-I started the mockups by identifying a suitable color palette inspired by other flower shop websites and creating the homepage.
-Like them, I chose ethereal floral/greenery-inspired colors, just in a relatively subdued palette compared to the flowers so that the flowers would stand out.
+Following the footsteps of many successful flower shop websites, I chose ethereal floral/greenery-inspired colors, just in a relatively subdued palette compared to the flowers so that the flowers would stand out.

 I slightly modified the color palette after adding the bouquet photos so I could ensure that the colors flowed with a diverse range of colorful bouquets, enhancing the brand while still letting the colors pop.